tarmac-project/tarmac/docs/wasm-functions/multi-function-services.md

 Each function object should include the following properties:

 - `filepath`: The file path to the .wasm file containing the function code (required).
-- `configuration`: An optional object containing configuration data for the function.
+- `pool_size`: The number of instances of the function to create (optional).
+Defaults to 100.

 #### Routes